Download X-Ray Request Form here

-New community based mobile X-ray service helps older patients avoid Emergency Department
+New community based mobile X-Ray service helps older patients avoid Emergency Department

-• HSE rolling out new national community based mobile X-ray service
+• HSE rolling out new national community based mobile x-ray service

-• Improving quality of care and outcomes by bringing X-ray services directly to older people at home and in the community
+• Improving quality of care and outcomes by bringing x-ray services directly to older people at home and in the community

-Today (Thursday 31st August 2023), the HSE is announcing the roll-out of a national rapid response, community based X-ray service on a staggered basis for older patients in nursing homes, community facilities and in patients’ homes.
+Today (Thursday 31st August 2023), the HSE is announcing the roll-out of a national rapid response, community based x-ray service on a staggered basis for older patients in nursing homes, community facilities and in patients’ homes.

 Following a public tender process, the HSE engaged Mobile Medical Diagnostics to roll-out this national service, which has been operating on a pilot basis over the past 12 months in Dublin, Wicklow, Meath, Kildare, Louth, Cork, Limerick, Clare and Tipperary, providing mobile x-ray services for elderly people in community settings.